 For years we have specialised in the therapy of early (acute) and chronic facial paralysis.
-In contrast to some other facial paralysis centres, our team offers the entire internationally proven spectrum, holistic treatment and all recognised non-surgical treatments and surgical reconstruction options for facial paralysis.
+Surgery for facial paralysis always has functional and aesthetic aspects.
+A facelift alone certainly does not do justice to the complex clinical picture.
+Our team offers the entire internationally proven surgical spectrum, holistic treatment and any recognized non-surgical treatments and microsurgical reconstruction options for facial paralysis.
 Thanks to regular exchange with international specialist centres, continuous further training for specialisation and ongoing research projects, treatment concepts and surgical procedures can be offered that correspond to the highest and most up-to-date scientific standards as well as international standards.
 The therapy is always adapted to the patient as an individual and determined together with the patient.
 Individual, tailor-made solutions for patients often offer the greatest success.
 In principle, there are no restrictions with regard to age or existing concomitant diseases.
 Some surgical methods can be performed under local anesthesia (local anesthesia), other more profound corrections are offered under gentle general anesthesia.
 In the case of asymmetries of patients with incomplete facial paralysis (partial paralysis of one half of the face), injection treatments (e.g. with botulinum toxin, "Botox" or autologous fat, termed lipofilling or lipografting) may be used and surgery may not be necessary at all.

 Enclosed we would like to point out once again the importance of early therapy.
 People affected by partial or complete facial paralysis often have to struggle with very severe functional and aesthetic limitations.
 Often their suffering robs them of a lot of self-esteem and social interaction.
 However, in contrast to the past, patients today, especially in the case of irreversible loss of function of the facial nerve, no longer have to accept their fate in the same way.
 Even if the facial nerve no longer functions: there is much hope for significant improvement.
 Unfortunately, the following situation has become apparent in many countries: on the one hand, there are very many affected persons (about 20-30/100,000 people, about a quarter of whom suffer permanent functional loss) who are not sufficiently helped, and on the other hand, there are very few solid points of contact for an adequate operative restoration of function, facial expression, symmetry and form.